-The Master Trust Deed, each Supplemental Trust Deed, the Programme Agreement, the Agency Agreement, the Service Agency Agreement, the Purchase Undertaking, the Sale Undertaking and any non-contractual obligations arising out of or in connection with the same will be governed by English law.
-In respect of any dispute under any such agreement or deed (other than the Programme Agreement, in respect of which the courts of England have exclusive jurisdiction to settle any dispute arising from such document) to which it is a party, DIB has consented to arbitration in London under the LCIA Arbitration Rules.
-Any dispute may also be referred to the courts in England or the courts of the DIFC (who shall have jurisdiction to settle any dispute arising from such documents).
+The Master Trust Deed, each Supplemental Trust Deed, the Agency Agreement, the Service Agency Agreement, the Purchase Undertaking, the Sale Undertaking and any non-contractual obligations arising out of or in connection with the same will be governed by English law.
+In respect of any dispute under any such agreement or deed to which it is a party, DIB has consented to arbitration in London under the Rules.
+Any dispute may also be referred to the courts in England or the courts of the DIFC (who shall have exclusive jurisdiction to settle any dispute arising from such documents).

-Each of the Master Purchase Agreement, each Supplemental Purchase Contract, each Sale Agreement entered into under the Purchase Undertaking and each Sale Agreement or Transfer Agreement entered into under the Sale Undertaking will be governed by the laws of Dubai and, to the extent applicable in Dubai, the federal laws of the UAE, and will be subject to the non-exclusive jurisdiction of the Dubai courts.
+Each of the Master Purchase Agreement, each Supplemental Purchase Contract, each Sale Agreement entered into under the Purchase

+Undertaking and each Sale Agreement or Transfer Agreement entered into under the Sale Undertaking will be governed by the laws of Dubai and, to the extent applicable in Dubai, the federal laws of the UAE.
+In respect of any dispute under any such agreement to which it is a party, DIB has agreed to submit to the exclusive jurisdiction of the Dubai courts.